-Retorted products
+- Retorted products

-    - Food that will undergo further processing involving heat treatment, if accompanied by a written declaration.
+- Food that will undergo further processing involving heat treatment, if accompanied by a written declaration from the importer.
 For example, pepper imported in bulk containers for non-retail sale that will only be used as an ingredient in manufactured foods that will be cooked.